Odo IV of Burgundy: War with England

 Odo was a loyal vassal of his brother-in-law, Philip of Valois, after he succeeded to the French throne as Philip VI.
 He belonged to Philip VI’s small circle of trusted advisors.
 He fought in many theatres of French warfare: the Low Countries, Brittany, Aquitaine.
 He fought the Flemings and was wounded at the Battle of Cassel in 1328.

 In 1340, Odo first fought in Hainaut, helped capture the town of Antoing and later defended Saint-Omer in the battle there against Robert III of Artois.
 During the summer the French government became aware of plans for an Anglo-Flemish army under Robert of Artois to attack on Saint-Omer.
-The Duke entered Saint-Omer 15 July with several thousands men-at-arms and begun preparing the defences of the city.
+The Duke entered Saint-Omer 15 July with several thousands men-at-arms and began preparing the defences of the city.
 The slow progress of the English army also allowed further reinforcements led by John I, Count of Armagnac to arrive.
 On 26 July Robert of Artois offered battle to the garrison of Saint-Omer.
 Contrary to orders some hotheads charged out, their attack was beaten off, but their flight caused the Flemings to abandon their defensive works in pursuit.
 The Duke of Burgundy now decided to sally with the Count of Armagnac.
 During the battle the Duke got into a fierce fight with the English and Brugeois contingents and barely escaped back behind the walls.
 Meanwhile, however the Count of Armagnac had scattered the enemy left flank.
 The loss of most of his Flemish troops forced Robert of Artois to flee back to Flanders.

-He took part in the War of the Breton Succession as a partisan of Charles of Blois serving as advisor to his nephew John, Duke of Normandy, during the latter’s campaign in Brittany autumn 1341.
+He took part in the War of the Breton Succession as a partisan of Charles of Blois serving as advisor to his nephew John, Duke of Normandy, during the latter’s campaign in Brittany in the autumn 1341.